Can you eat healthy without cooking?

 - vegetable soups (look for low-salt varieties and avoid cream-based ones)

 Most snacks don’t require any cooking at all.
-So if your stomach begins to growl between meals, try not to reach for processed or sugary foods like chocolate or crisps.
-Instead, choose wholesome and healthy snacks like:
+If you get hungry, try not to reach for processed or sugary foods like chocolate or crisps.
+Instead, choose healthy snacks such as:

 - fresh fruit